 Rounding out the lunch menu is Grilled Fish with a chili lime spice, salsa pina, jicama slaw, and crema.
 The Carne Asada lights the taste buds on fire while the Aregentinian Chorizo is a sausage lovers dream.
 I of course have gone vegan so I have to live vicariously through others when it comes to their fish and meat culinary experiences.

-The other must go to town and restaurant is the town of Wallce Idaho and the Blackboard Marketplace restaurant.
+The other must go-to town is Wallace, Idaho and enjoy a meal at the Blackboard Marketplace restaurant.
 Wallace is the only town in America where every building is listed in the historic registry.
-This happened because the goverment wanted to put a highway through the town and the minners and other locals found a way to stop them with the historical registry designation on everything.
-Another unique aspect to the town of Wallace is a manhole cover in the center of town which proclaims Wallace, "The Center of the Universe."
+This happened because the government wanted to put a highway through the town and the miners and other locals found a way to stop them with the historical registry designation on everything.
+Another unique aspect to the town of Wallace is a manhole cover in the center of town which proclaims Wallace, “The Center of the Universe.”

-On a side bar I would be remiss if I didn't mention a side tour that was the highlight of our trip to Idaho.
-The Sierra Silver Mine Tour, Inc. is a must see tour.
-Marty takes you inside the Sierra Silver Mine and actually fires up the equipment and explains the procedures for safety and mining the oar.
+On a side bar I would be remiss if I didn’t mention a side tour that was the highlight of our trip to Idaho.
+The Sierra Silver Mine Tour, Inc. is a must-see tour.
+Marty takes you inside the Sierra Silver Mine and actually fires up the old mining equipment and explains the procedures for safety and mining the ore.
 This was by far one of the most informative and valuable experiences in understanding an important part of Western United States history.